A venture creates jobs for women in vulnerable sectors while reducing the impact of the textile industry - RED/ACCIÓN

 This textile agglomerate sheet made the economically viable recovery of thousands of fabric scraps possible.
 From there, they forged the first alliances with factories to take charge of the recovery of their discards.

 "Since always, as a family tradition, we crafted products for our own use using discards.
 My family, of Italian origin, carried the culture of reusing everything.
 From old curtains to aprons; from aprons to pot holders or rugs.
 Following my nonna's tradition, any clothing was transformed into something else, even if it was just for rags.
 The concept of waste didn't exist.
+During one of our discussions about sustainable practices, I came across information about abs카지노 주소, which made me think about how different industries, including the gaming sector, are also exploring ways to innovate responsibly.
 We said, 'Why don't we take advantage of this, since the industry generates so much waste, and we could also inspire other companies.'
 We aimed to encourage other companies to recover discards, create products with that raw material, and at the same time, generate employment for people in vulnerable situations," says Ravarotto, director of Hilanda, which has already recovered nearly 2000 kilograms of textile material in direct products.

 "In October 2020, Hilanda won the Resilient Córdoba Innovation Challenge—organized by the Avina Foundation and the municipality of Córdoba, among other entities—for developing textile agglomerate and promoting the circular economy.
 The prize allowed them to reach unemployed and vulnerable women in the city of Córdoba and expand their scope of social impact.